International Center for Ethics in the Sciences and Humanities (IZEW)

 Project description

-2. Integration: We provide in-process interventions to technology development projects on how to incorporate ethical aspects in the development of autonomous robots and act as embedded ethicists in the projects.
+2. Integration: We provided in-process interventions to robotics research projects on how to incorporate ethical aspects in the development of autonomous robots and worked as ‘embedded ethicists’ in the projects.